coder/redjet/README.md

 - RESP3 is not supported.
 Practically, this means that connections aren't multiplexed, and other Redis libraries may perform better in high-concurrency scenarios.
+- Certain features have not been tested yet but may work:
+  - Redis Streams
+  - Monitor